Re-wilding Eco Therapy

 It would be relevant for counsellors, health workers, psychotherapists, social workers, mentors, coaches, youth-workers, walking group leaders, teachers/educators and other professional therapists.

-Over one weekend our aim is to enable you to:
+Over these two days our aim is to enable you to:

 - Gain confidence in working with others outside in nature